MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-and-managing-r-packages.md

 ms.author: heidist
 manager: cgronlun
 ---
-# Default package libraries for machine learning on SQL Server
+# Default R aand Python packages in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 This article describes the default libraries for R and Python that are installed with SQL Server.
-This article provides the default locations for these libraries, and explains how you can determine which packages and which version of R or Python are installed in each instance library.
+This article provides the default file locations fand explains how you can determine which packages and version of R or Python are installed in each instance library.

 ## Using the default instance library